-Logstash is an Open Source tool that provides a means for SIMP implementations to have logs and events collected, searched, and forwarded (filtered or unfiltered) to another host.
+Logstash is an Open Source tool that provides a means for SIMP implementations to have logs and events collected, filtered, and forwarded to another host.
 SIMP comes with three separate but related modules.
 The modules are:

 - Logstash: Installs the RPMs and configuration needed for log inputs, filters, and outputs. - Grafana: Installs the RPMs and configuration needed for the Grafana web interface. - Elasticsearch: Installs the RPMs and configuration needed for Elasticsearch.